cdcepi/DoD-CLI-forecast-data/data-surveillance/README.md

 ## Data Dictionary
 Data consist of weekly aggregate counts of CLI medical encounters for the 15 largest MHS markets based on DoD service member and beneficiary data.
-CLI forecasts should be based on the ESSENCe CLI definition as specified in Table A.1 of the [guidelines](https://github.com/cdcepi/DoD-CLI-forecast-data/collaboration-guidelines.docx).
+CLI forecasts should be based on the ESSENCE CLI definition as specified in Table A.1 of the [guidelines](https://github.com/cdcepi/DoD-CLI-forecast-data/blob/main/collaboration-guidelines.docx).
 The short-term targets are the percent of outpatient, MTF encounters experiencing CLI one week, two weeks, three weeks, and four weeks ahead from the week of most recently provided data.
 A detailed description of the fields included in the csv file is included below.

 ### `forecast_date`